Not sure how to structure your Go web application?

 .PHONY: production/deploy

-production/deploy: confirm tidy audit no-dirty
+production/deploy: confirm audit no-dirty

-GOOS=linux GOARCH=amd64 go build -ldflags='-s' -o=/tmp/bin/linux_amd64/${BINARY_NAME} ${MAIN_PACKAGE_PATH}
+GOOS=linux GOARCH=amd64 go build -ldflags='-s' -o=/tmp/bin/linux_amd64/${binary_name} ${main_package_path}

-upx -5 /tmp/bin/linux_amd64/${BINARY_NAME}
+upx -5 /tmp/bin/linux_amd64/${binary_name}

 # Include additional deployment steps here...